Photo by Lori Williams

 Scientific Name: Pseudacris brachyphona

-Classification: Nongame species-Special Concern
+Classification: Nongame species-State listed as Special Concern

 Abundance: Rare; Extreme southwest corner of state (blue)

 Mountain Chorus Frog being weighed by biologists for monitoring purposes (Photo by Lori Williams)

 Moutain Chorus Frog - calling male (Photo by Lori Williams)

 The call of the mountain chorus frog is a raspy "wreenk", and is somewhat similar to the call of upland chorus frgors, but is more rapid and higher pitched.

 The mountain chorus frog is a small, stocky frog, usually brown or gray, with a prominent stripe running from the eye to the groin on each side of the body.
 The stripes bend inward to form two crescents; in some individuals, they meet in the middle of the back to form an "X." Like most other chorus frogs, this species has a white line above its lip and a dark triangular spot between the eyes.